Stebbins Trails

 Download the trail safety handout prepared in collaboration with the Vacaville Fire Protection District before heading out.

 • Trails are rough, steep and strenuous.
 Some areas have cliffs and steep drop-offs; never allow children to run ahead unsupervised.
-Stay off of legacy trails that are not signed and on the map; these are unmaintained and potentially hazardous.
-Wear proper footgear.
+Stay on marked trails.
+Wear proper footwear.

 • Avoid heat exhaustion and stroke – drink plenty of water and protect yourself from the sun.
 Avoid hiking in hot weather.
 No water is available on site.

 • Avoid hiking during periods of high fire danger.
 Fires move very quickly on scrub-covered slopes.
-Wildfires can happen at any time, but warm days from May-October are highest risk (Cal Fire updates here).
+Wildfires can happen at any time, but warm days from May-October are highest risk.

 • Fire-damaged trees may be weakened; stay away from damaged trees and avoid the area on windy days.